 When asked which of her traits have made others come to rely on her throughout her professional journey, Jasmine responds without hesitation: “I’m a doer.”

 For Jasmine, there have been many times throughout her career where she’s been uncertain and wondered, “What have I gotten myself into?”
 But for her: “You put one foot forward and try to learn something new.
-I’ve been afraid before, but that’s never stopped me from failing, and failure is a great teacher as long as you learn from it.”
+I’ve been afraid before, but that’s never stopped me from trying, and failure is a great teacher as long as you learn from it.”

 While Jasmine’s managers and her peers appreciate her drive to know and do what is right, she also attributes certain areas of her professional growth to those she works with: “To me, it is important to hold true to the idea that it’s people, not process and tools.
 We are on the same team, which creates a safe base if somebody knows you see them as a colleague and you’re in this together.”
 She attests to the “it’s the people who matter” culture of Vanderlande that she embraced when she started, and now as it evolves, she strives to hold on to that ideal.